ReeseHuiyuChen/a-repository/README.md

 ## Self_Introduction

 Hi everyone!
-My name is Huiyu Chen, can you can just call me Reese.
+My name is Huiyu Chen, or you can just call me Reese.

 I am from Shenzhen, a city in south of China.
 I graduated from an international high school here last year.